Mark Walker takes early jump into N. Carolina Senate race

 A favorite of the Republican base, Walker is a Baptist minister who was first elected to Congress in 2014.
 He rose through the ranks and chaired the conservative Republican Study Committee.
 He made inroads working with African American lawamkers by working on efforts to promote historically Black colleges and universities.
 Black residents are featured prominently in his fast-paced 4-minute video, recorded in downtown Greensboro.

-Walker considered last year challenging Sen. Thom Tillis in the 2020 Republican primary, particularly after GOP activists aligned with Donald Trump questioned Tillis’ allegiance to the president.
+Walker had considered challenging Sen. Thom Tillis in the 2020 Republican primary, particularly after GOP activists aligned with Donald Trump questioned Tillis’ allegiance to the president.
 But Walker declined, and two weeks later Trump endorsed Tillis for reelection.

 Walker said he had spoken to Trump about challenging Tillis, and that he would focus on winning another term in central North Carolina’s 6th Congressional District.